 No dangerous chemicals means to refrigerate

 Big beauty companies tend to focus on selling products and usability.
-Many of the cleansers on the market today use petrochemical derived detergents such as sodium laurel sulphate which help them foam.
+Many of the cleansers on the market today use petrochemical-derived detergents such as sodium laurel sulphate which help them foam.
 These chemicals do remove the dirt and makeup from your skin, but they also strip your skin of its natural oils.
 Companies also use preservatives to stabilise their products.
 This makes it possible to leave your cleaners out on your vanity.
 In homemade skincare (at least at Jojo-Moka), we do not use sulphates or preservatives.
 That is why you will find most creams, lotions, and cleansers in the refrigerator.
-Most dry products will last up to a year on the shelf, but fresh creams will only last 1-2 months.
+Most dry products will last up to a year on the shelf, but fresh creams will last 1-2 weeks.
 Think of homemade mayonnaise.
-It is fresher and healthier than commercially made mayonnaise, but requires refrigeration.
+It is fresher and healthier than commercially made mayonnaise but requires refrigeration.

 - Detox effect

 Beauty products are everywhere.
 We see them in magazines, online, and in the stores.
 However, it is important to stick to your natural skincare plan instead of taking the easy way out.
 This may be a struggle in the beginning when it requires extra time in the kitchen with seemingly few results.
-Don’t despair, you will be doing yourself a favor in the long run.
+Don’t despair, you will be doing yourself a favour in the long run.
 Once you rid your system of synthetic chemicals, you may temporarily experience redness and/or breakouts.
 This is all part of the detoxification process which aids our natural ability to heal and revitalise.
 Do not underestimate the body’s natural ability to detoxify itself.

 To me, the transition went very smooth but it probably would have been even easier had I know all of these in advance.
 Cheering your quest in true natural beauty!